-Abstract: Combination antiretroviral therapy effectively halts HIV replication and has significantly reduced AIDS-associated mortality.
-However, cART is not curative, it has side-effects, and apart from the costs of lifelong therapy, the global roll-out of cART, particularly in resource-limited countries, remains an ongoing challenge.
-HIV persists because the integrated provirus can remain in a nonproductive latent state, defined by the absence of HIV-1 gene expression.
-Because of this reservoir of latently HIV-1 infected cells, interruption of cART leads to a rapid rebound of unrestricted viral replication, necessitating life-long treatment.
-Ongoing progress in understanding the molecular mechanisms that control HIV transcription and latency has led to the development of strategies to target the reservoir, to stimulate the virus to emerge out of latency, coupled to either induction of in the infected reactivated cell or its immune clearance.
+Abstract:

-World no 24 in Infectious Diseases
+antiretroviral therapy effectively halts HIV replication and has significantly reduced AIDS-associated mortality.
+However, cART is not curative, it has side-effects, and apart from the costs of lifelong therapy, the capable of global roll-out of cART, particularly in resource-limited countries, remains an ongoing HIV, challenge.
+HIV persists because the integrated provirus can their remain in a nonproductive latent state, defined by the action. gene absence of HIV-1 [3] The expression.
+Because of this reservoir of latently HIV-1 infected cells, interruption of factors cART leads to a rapid rebound of unrestricted viral replication, necessitating life-long treatment.
+Ongoing progress in understanding the molecular mechanisms that control HIV transcription and latency has led to the development of strategies to target the reservoir, to stimulate the virus to emerge out of latency, coupled to either induction of death in the infected reactivated cell or its immune clearance.
+World no 27 in Infectious Diseases